OpenCDSS/cdss-app-tstool-doc-user/mkdocs-project/docs/appendix-running/running.md

 /usr/bin/tstool -> /opt/tstool-13.03.00/bin/tstool
 ```

-The TSTool script provides the following command parameters.
+The linux `tstool` script provides the following command parameters.
 The `--help` parameter should be used to print the current usage.

 **<p style="text-align: center;">